Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

 where $D$ is the baseline length.
-We determine the angular resolutions for our analyses based on Equation~\eqref{eq:diffraction_limit} with some technicalities.
-The HL baseline length $D=D_\mathrm{HL}$ is used throughout the analyses for being the most sensitive baseline and $f$ is set to be the most sensitive frequency in broad-band analyses, while it is set to be the midpoint of each frequency band in the banded approach described below.
-Note that a recent study shows that the diffraction limit is not optimal to resolve sources~\cite{Floden22}, however we are most concerned here with maximising the detection statistic, not the recovered resolution.
+The expected angular resolution $\ell_{\rm max} = \pi/\Delta\theta$ per frequency for our analyses can be derived from Eq.~\eqref{eq:diffraction_limit}, with some technicalities.
+The HL baseline length $D_\mathrm{HL} = 3002$ km is used throughout the analyses for being the most sensitive baseline, so we expect this baseline to dominate the resolution.
+Furthermore, for broadband analyses we expect each frequency to contribute as a function of overall signal spectral shape~\cite{O3_SGWB_anisotropic}.
+While we quote results at a fixed reference frequency in this case, chosen in line with previous results, this frequency does not determine our angular resolution.
+On the other hand, for the banded approach described below, we quote results at the midpoint of each frequency band considered.
+As these are not broad-band integrated results, the reference frequency used here can give a reasonable estimate of the expected angular resolution in each band.
+Note that a recent study shows that the diffraction limit is not optimal to resolve sources~\cite{Floden22}, however we are most concerned here with maximizing the detection statistic, not the recovered resolution.
+In our pixel-basis approach, we use this limit as a lower bound on the number of pixels to use, so as to over-resolve the anisotropies.
+The upper bound on pixel number is set by Fisher matrix regularization, as described below.

 Finally, adding more detectors to the network is a form of regularization, since it provides larger coverage of the sky.
 With ever-improving sensitivities of existing detectors and addition of new detectors (KAGRA~\cite{KAGRA_det} and LIGO India~\cite{LIGO_India}) in the future, Fisher matrices in modeled broadband searches will be much better conditioned so that specialized regularization techniques will become less important.
 On the other hand, however, the spectral-model-independent method described in Sec.~\ref{sec:gwb_model_indep} relies heavily on trustworthy regularization of all Fisher matrices in its narrowband searches.